ZhimingZhou/zhimingzhou.github.io/_posts/2021-10-11-Prospective-Students.md

 <!--  -->
 - Principle of authorship:
 	- We determine the authorship according to the contribution.
 The tentative score-based rules are as follows:
-		- Idea: 0 ~ 2 points, depends on the importance.
+		- Idea: 0 ~ 2 points, depending on the importance.
-		- Theory: 1 ~ 4 points, depends on the importance and workload.
+		- Theory: 1 ~ 4 points, depending on the importance and workload.
-		- Coding: 0 ~ 3 points, depends on the workload.
+		- Coding: 0 ~ 3 points, depending on the workload.
-		- Writing: 1 ~ 2 points, depends on the workload.
+		- Writing: 1 ~ 2 points, depending on the workload.
-	- The points of each part will be allocated to persons who participated in, according to their contribution.
+	- The points of each part will be allocated to persons who participated, according to their contribution.
 	- For conferences/journals that typically do not regard authors as of equal contribution:
-		- The authors with higher contribution points have higher priority to choose the position in the author list.
+		- The authors with higher contribution points have a higher priority in choosing the position in the author list.
-		- For authors that share similar contribution, the relatively lower-ranked can argue for a claim of equal contribution.
+		- For authors that share similar contributions, the relatively lower-ranked can argue for a claim of equal contribution.
 			- E.g., their difference in contribution points is less than 1.
 	- In principle, people with too little contribution will not be regarded as one of the authors.
 		- E.g., get less than 1 point, even though somehow participated in.